wirl-ice/SigLib/Sphinx/project.rst

 Dependencies
 ------------

-You will need a computer running linux or windows along with:
+You will need a computer running Linux, Windows, or MacOS along with:

 Python 2.x or 3.x (preferred).
 It is recommended you install the Python Anaconda package manager as it contains pretty well everything you will need related to Python.
 The following libraries are needed, and can be installed individually using your preferred package manager (eg. pip, conda).